 Poodles love to be pampered and dressed to impress.
 They will parade around and show off their excellence.
 The Poodle is also the famous pet of every little girl’s favorite superstar, Barbie.

-The Pitbull is notorious for being a highly aggressive, mean dog.
-Their fame is based on fear.
+The Pit Bull is notorious for being among the more aggressive and scary dogs.
+Their fame is based on fear and history of dog fighting.
 However, any pit owner would assure you that they are some of the best family dogs and, when raised in a loving home, are completely harmless.

 8. Siberian Husky